LevinaLab/rnn_timescale_public/README.md

 # Check Your Timescales: Single-Neuron and Network-Mediated Mechanisms in Recurrent Networks for Long Memory Tasks

-Codes for implementation of the NeurIPS 2023 submission titled "Check Your Timescales: Single-Neuron and Network-Mediated Mechanisms in Recurrent Networks for Long Memory Tasks".
+Codes for the implementation of the NeurIPS 2023 submission titled "Check Your Timescales: Single-Neuron and Network-Mediated Mechanisms in Recurrent Networks for Long Memory Tasks".